 Located at 720 Boltz Drive in Fort Collins, Colorado, Boltz Middle School, was built in 1973,and named after I.K.
 Boltz, Fort Collins High School principal from 1940-43 and PSD superintendent from 1962-71.
 After his retirement, Boltz became the executive director of the Federal Relations Commission, serving as a liaison between the federal government and Colorado public education.

 Boltz Junior High School was well under construction and scheduled to open its doors for the beginning of the 1972-73 school term.
 Just prior to opening, however, a fire ravaged the facility.
 Determined crews immediately set about rebuilding the structure from the ashes up, and the school opened January 29, 1973.
 A beautiful Greek myth parallels Boltz's early fate.
-Legend had it that the phoenix, a brilliant reddish and gold bird, was the only one of its species.
+Legend has it that the Phoenix, a brilliant reddish and gold bird, was the only one of its species.
 It lived a regular life for hundreds of years, at the end of which time it burned itself on a funeral pyre.
 From the ashes would arise another Phoenix, one of renewed youth and beauty.
 Accordingly, we chose the Phoenix for our school mascot.